ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 The maximum size of blocks of uncompressed data before compressing for writing to a table.
 By default, 1,048,576 (1 MiB).
 Specifying smaller block size generally leads to slightly reduced compression ratio, the compression and decompression speed increases slightly due to cache locality, and memory consumption is reduced.

 !!! note "Warning"
-    This is an expert-level setting, and you shouldn't change it if you're just getting started with Clickhouse.
+    This is an expert-level setting, and you shouldn't change it if you're just getting started with ClickHouse.

 Don’t confuse blocks for compression (a chunk of memory consisting of bytes) with blocks for query processing (a set of rows from a table).